metal-stack/pixie/pixiecore/README.ipv6.md

 a slippery slope that leads to building a fully featured DHCPv6 server.
 Ick.

+Hrm.
+A complication is that we'd need to set a ULA within the right prefix on the right interface for Pixiecore to have connectivity.
+That's annoying.
+Maybe we can use link-local addresses in the boot URL instead?
+But that has a good chance of not working...
+We'll have to test.

 ## What happens after DHCPv6?

 The Boot File URL provided by the DHCPv6 server tells the client where